Exposing Medical Students to Orthopaedic Surgery Subspecialties

 Subspecialty Clerkships

-Our orthopedic surgery clerkships provide exposure to one of eight subspecialties.
+Our orthopedic surgery clerkships provide exposure to two of eight subspecialties.

 Adult Hand